innovation-first/paradox-innovation/content/blogs/kubecon/index.md

 ## Fred's Novel Architecture

 Drawing from contemporary AI literature, Fred leverages a modular multi-agent system that integrates planning, chain-of-thought reasoning, specialized expertise, and secure tool usage to provide comprehensive solutions.
 This architecture is engineered to address intricate tasks by decomposing them into manageable steps, assigning them to domain-specific experts, and ensuring that the outcomes meet the user's objectives.
-This approach aligns with the [Plan-and-Solve Prompting](https://arxiv.org/pdf/2305.04091) prompting method, which emphasizes creating structured plans followed by step-by-step solutions to enhance reasoning capabilities in large language models.
+This approach aligns with the [Plan-and-Solve Prompting](https://arxiv.org/pdf/2305.04091) method, which emphasizes creating structured plans followed by step-by-step solutions to enhance reasoning capabilities in large language models.

 <div style="text-align: center;">
     <img src="fred_workflow.png" alt="Fred Workflow" width="90%">